ufurio/react-todo-app/README.md

 # React ToDo App

-A beginner project made using HTML, CSS and Javascript React library.
+A simple project made using HTML, CSS and Javascript React library.

 ## Functions